Bethesda Game Studios: Games developed

-Bethesda Game Studios has principally been involved in the development of role-playing video games with their The Elder Scrolls and Fallout series for consoles and personal computers, most of which have been commercially and critically successful.
+Bethesda Game Studios has principally been involved in the development of role-playing video games with its The Elder Scrolls and Fallout series for consoles and personal computers, most of which have been commercially and critically successful.

 In 2015, the studio entered into the mobile gaming market with Fallout Shelter based on the same franchise, which gained 50 million players by mid-2016.
-In February 2017, Howard said that they are in development of another mobile title following onto the success of Fallout Shelter.
+In February 2017, Howard said that it is in development of another mobile title following onto the success of Fallout Shelter.
 This was revealed in 2018 to be The Elder Scrolls: Blades.

-In 2016, Howard confirmed that while they are developing The Elder Scrolls VI, it was still a long way to the game's release.
+In 2016, Howard confirmed that while it is developing The Elder Scrolls VI, it was still a long way to the game's release.
 Meanwhile, two other significant projects are in development which are expected to be released prior to The Elder Scrolls VI.
 On May 30, 2018, Fallout 76 was announced.
 On June 10, 2018, during Bethesda's E3 2018 conference, the other project in development was revealed to be the company's first new intellectual property in 25 years, Starfield.
 During the 2021 Xbox/Bethesda Games Showcase, Starfield was announced to be releasing exclusively for PC and Xbox Series X/S. Starfield released on September 6, 2023.
 On June 14, 2022, Howard confirmed that Fallout 5 would start development after the completion of The Elder Scrolls VI, with the latter currently in the pre-production phase of development.